maximeverges/RepData_PeerAssessment1/PA1_template.md

 print(table_results, type = "html")
 ```

-Finally, ignoring missing values does not change the mean value but the median value is reduced only by 0.027% .
+Finally, ignoring missing values does not change the mean value (which is 10766) but the median value is reduced only by 0.027% (from 10765 to 10762).
 Besides, both histograms have the same behavior.

 ## Are there differences in activity patterns between weekdays and weekends?